lovoo/tinycsv/README.md

 # tinycsv

-A tiny CSV helper toolkit.
+tinycsv is a collection of tiny CSV helper tools which are in-use at LOVOO.

 ## filter